Yoav666s/dnd-wiki/collections/_rules/adventuring.md

 ## Activity While Traveling
 As adventurers travel through a dungeon or the wilderness, they need to remain alert for danger, and some characters might perform other tasks to help the group’s journey.

+### Marching Order
+The adventurers should establish a marching order.
+A marching order makes it easier to determine which characters are affected by traps, which ones can spot hidden enemies, and which ones are the closest to those enemies when a fight breaks out.

+A character might occupy the front rank, one or more middle ranks, or the back rank.
+Characters in the front and back ranks need enough room to travel side by side with others in their rank.
+When space is too tight, the marching order must change, usually by moving characters to a middle rank.

+**Fewer Than Three Ranks.** If an adventuring party arranges its marching order with only two ranks, they are a front rank and a back rank.
+If there’s only one rank, it’s considered a front rank.

+### Stealth
+While traveling at a slow pace, the characters can move stealthily.
+As long as they’re not in the open, they can try to surprise or sneak by other creatures they encounter.
+See the rules for hiding in the [Ability Scores](/rules/ability-scores/#hiding) section.

+#### Splitting up the Party
+Sometimes, it makes sense to split an adventuring party, especially if you want one or more characters to scout ahead.
+You can form multiple parties, each moving at a different speed.
+Each group has its own front, middle, and back ranks.

+The drawback to this approach is that the party will be split into several smaller groups in the event of an attack.
+The advantage is that a small group of stealthy characters moving slowly might be able to sneak past enemies that clumsier characters would alert.
+A pair of rogues moving at a slow pace are much harder to detect when they leave their dwarf fighter friend behind.

+### Noticing Threats
+Use the passive Wisdom ([Perception](/rules/ability-scores/#preception)) scores of the characters to determine whether anyone in the group notices a hidden threat.
+The DM might decide that a threat can be noticed only by characters in a particular rank.
+For example, as the characters are exploring a maze of tunnels, the DM might decide that only those characters in the back rank have a chance to hear or spot a stealthy creature following the group, while characters in the front and middle ranks cannot.

+While traveling at a fast pace, characters take a –5 penalty to their passive Wisdom ([Perception](/rules/ability-scores/#preception)) scores to notice hidden threats.

+**Encountering Creatures.** If the DM determines that the adventurers encounter other creatures while they’re traveling, it’s up to both groups to decide what happens next.
+Either group might decide to attack, initiate a conversation, run away, or wait to see what the other group does.

+**Surprising Foes.** If the adventurers encounter a hostile creature or group, the DM determines whether the adventurers or their foes might be surprised when combat erupts.
+See the [Combat](/rules/combat/#surprise) section for more about surprise.

+### Other Activities
+Characters who turn their attention to other tasks as the group travels are not focused on watching for danger.
+These characters don’t contribute their passive Wisdom ([Perception](/rules/ability-scores/#preception)) scores to the group’s chance of noticing hidden threats.
+However, a character not watching for danger can do one of the following activities instead, or some other activity with the DM’s permission.

+**Navigate.** The character can try to prevent the group from becoming lost, making a Wisdom ([Survival](/rules/ability-scores/survival/)) check when the DM calls for it.

+**Draw a Map.** The character can draw a map that records the group’s progress and helps the characters get back on course if they get lost.
+No ability check is required.

+**Track.** A character can follow the tracks of another creature, making a Wisdom ([Survival](/rules/ability-scores/survival/)) check when the DM calls for it.

+**Forage.** The character can keep an eye out for ready sources of food and water, making a Wisdom ([Survival](/rules/ability-scores/survival/)) check when the DM calls for it.

+# The Environment
+By its nature, adventuring involves delving into places that are dark, dangerous, and full of mysteries to be explored.
+The rules in this section cover some of the most important ways in which adventurers interact with the environment in such places.

+## Falling
+A fall from a great height is one of the most common hazards facing an adventurer.
+At the end of a fall, a creature takes 1d6 bludgeoning damage for every 10 feet it fell, to a maximum of 20d6.
+The creature lands [prone](/rules/conditions/prone/), unless it avoids taking damage from the fall.